12 Top-Rated Hiking Trails near Bend, OR

 The best place to stay is downtown and in an area known as Old Bend, where the restaurants and much of the action is center.
 Accommodation here is of a very good quality but tends to be expensive.
 Another area to consider is the Old Mill District, a newly built area of shops and restaurants, with walking trails and easy access to the Deschutes River.
 If you are just looking for a decent place to shower off after a dusty day of hiking, the hotels clustered along NE 3rd street are your best bet.

-- Luxury Hotels: For a bit of pampering after your long day on the trails, The Oxford Hotel in downtown Bend will fix all that ails you.
+- For a bit of pampering after your long day on the trails, The Oxford Hotel in downtown Bend will fix all that ails you.
 This self-described "eco-chic" boutique hotel offers beautiful rooms and one of Bend's best restaurants, all right in the heart of the action.

-- Mid-Range Hotels: A lower priced option in a central location is the DoubleTree by Hilton Bend.
+- A lower priced option in a central location is the DoubleTree by Hilton Bend.
 Some rooms look out to the Cascade Mountains, and bikes are available free of charge to guests.

-- Budget Hotels: The Red Lion Inn & Suites Bend is an upper-end budget hotel with an outdoor pool and drive-up rooms.
+- The recently renovated Signature Bend is an upper-end budget hotel with an outdoor pool and drive-up rooms.
 If you are looking for a big meal, the Hungry Bear located on the property will fit the bill.

 - Nearby is the Econo Lodge Bend, also with an outdoor pool and clean, comfortable rooms.
 The hotel offers great value for the price.